Marie FernandesIntegrative counsellor

 I have worked across a wide range of issues, with clients aged from four to ninety, from a diverse range of cultural backgrounds, in environments including education, charities and the private sector.
 I always start with the person in front of me.
 Your goals and progress are at the heart of the work we do together.

-While I am not here to give you advice there may be some problems where I may be able to offer practical techniques and other suggestions to help you to manage more effectively.
-Otherwise during our time together I will be encouraging you to examine your personal history, feelings, thoughts and experiences to help you to discover your own way to move forward in your life.
+While I'm not here to give you advice there may be some problems where I may be able to offer practical techniques and other suggestions to help you to manage more effectively.
+During our time together I will be encouraging you to examine your personal history, feelings, thoughts and experiences.
+The aim is to assist you in understanding your story in order that you can discover your own way to move forward in life.

 As a counsellor I work integratively.
 This means that, rather than working with a single approach or theory, the therapy I offer is tailored towards what you bring: your needs and requirements.
 This allows me to be more focused on how best to work with you as a unique individual.